 You can also store Repatha at room temperature, between 68°F and 77°F (20°C and 25°C).
 But you can only do this for up to 30 days.
-If you don’t use the drug within 30 days, it should be thrown away.
+If you don’t use doses stored at room temperature within 30 days, you should throw the doses away.

-Repatha should also be protected from light.
-And you shouldn’t ever freeze or shake Repatha.
+You should also protect Repatha from light.
+And you should never freeze or shake Repatha.

 If you have more questions about storing Repatha, ask your doctor or pharmacist.

 If you have high cholesterol, your doctor may also recommend Repatha.
 It’s used to reduce low-density lipoprotein (LDL) cholesterol levels in people with certain types of high cholesterol.
-Your doctor will likely prescribe Repatha along with certain dietary changes or other cholesterol medications to treat this condition.
-Specifically, Repatha is used to treat:
+Your doctor may prescribe Repatha along with certain dietary changes or other cholesterol medications to treat this condition.

 If you have more questions about how this drug works, see “How does Repatha work?” in the “What are some commonly asked questions about Repatha?” section above.
-Also, talk with your doctor or view this video offered by the drug’s manufacturer.
+Also, talk with your doctor or view this video from the drug’s manufacturer.